-China, Japan, the Philippines, and Thailand may turn into “hotspots” favorable for bats that carry coronaviruses, and conditions in these places could become ripe for the disease to jump from bats to humans, finds a new study.
+China, Japan, the Philippines, and Thailand may turn into “hotspots” favorable for bats that carry coronaviruses, and conditions in these places could become ripe for the disease to jump from bats to humans, finding a new study.

-The study, published in the journal Nature Food, showed that this is because of the global land-use changes including forest fragmentation, agricultural expansion, and concentrated livestock production.
+The study, published in the journal Nature Food, showed that this is because of the global land-use changes, including forest fragmentation, agricultural expansion, and concentrated livestock production.

 Most of the current hot spots are clustered in China, where a growing demand for meat products has driven the expansion of large-scale, industrial livestock farming.

 Further, parts of Japan, the north Philippines, and China south of Shanghai are also at risk of becoming hot spots with further forest fragmentation.
 In contrast, parts of Indochina and Thailand may transition into hot spots with increases in livestock production, according to a team of researchers from the University of California, Berkeley, Polytechnic University of Milan and Massey University of New Zealand.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 “Land use changes can have an important impact on human health, both because we are modifying the environment, but also because they can increase our exposure to zoonotic disease,” said Paolo D’Odorico, Professor of environmental science, policy and management at UC Berkeley.

 While the exact origins of the SARS-CoV-2, the virus that caused Covid-19, remain unclear, the disease likely emerged when a virus that infects horseshoe bats could jump to humans – either directly through wildlife-to-human contact, or indirectly by first infecting an intermediate animal host, such as the pangolin.